-Must Read Books for the Christian Woman's Heart
+Recommended Books for Nurturing the Christian Woman's Heart and Faith

-My to-read list always seems to be getting longer and longer, but for me the summer is when I can finally tackle some books I've been eager to read.
-And in case you've been looking for a good book (or several!) to encourage your heart here's a few of my recent favorites in no particular order.
+I dunno about you, but I love reading, especially reading books that will nurture my faith and my heart.
+Yet no matter how much I read, my to-read list always seems to be getting longer and longer.
+There's just so many good books out there, and in case you're looking for a good book (or several!) to encourage your heart here's a few of my recent favorites in no particular order.
+(Last updated February 2020)

 Disclosure: Some of the links in this post are affiliate links.
 This means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
 Thank you for your support!